carnegie/table_pypsa/README.md

 ## Technology data

 Costs and other technology inputs can be read in from the [PyPSA technology database](https://github.com/PyPSA/technology-data) or manually specified in the input file.
 - To read values from the database, adjust the `costs_path` to the cost assumptions to be used (default is 2020 costs) and **choose the name of the technology exactly as in the database**.
 In the **cells that should be read from the database, enter "db"**.
 If this attribute does not exist in the database, this will cause an error.
+To multiply the database value by a factor, enter "*factor*\*db_*attr*", e.g. "3\*db_capital_cost".
 Empty cells default to PyPSA defaults.
 - To manually define values, just enter the value in the input file.
 Use technology names that are different than those in the database to avoid confusion.
 - Combinations of both are possible as well.

+(See `test/test_case_db_values.xlsx` for an example)

 #